-We have audited the Schedule of Employee Compensation for Halifax Dartmouth Bridge Commission (the "Commission") for the year ended March 31, 2021, and a summary of other explanatory information (together, the "Schedule").
+We have audited the Halifax Dartmouth Bridge Commission (the "Commission") Statement of Compensation Required Pursuant to the Public Sector Compensation Disclosure Act for the year ended March 31, 2023, and the note (together "the Statement").

-In our opinion, the accompanying Schedule for the year ended March 31, 2021 is prepared, in all material respects, in accordance with the financial reporting provisions of the Public Sector Compensation Disclosure Act, 2010, C.43, S.1 ("PSCD Act").
+In our opinion, the accompanying Statement for the year ended March 31, 2023 is prepared, in all material respects, in accordance with the financial reporting provisions in Section 3 of the Public Sector Compensation Disclosure Act dated December 10, 2010.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the schedule section of our report.
-We are independent of the Commission in accordance with the ethical requirements that are relevant to our audit of the Schedule in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Statement section of our report.
+We are independent of the Commission in accordance with the ethical requirements that are relevant to our audit of the Statement in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of matter - basis of accounting
+Emphasis of Matter - Basis of Accounting

-We draw attention to Note 1 to the Schedule, which describes the basis of accounting.
-The Schedule is prepared to assist the Commission to meet the requirements of the PSCD Act.
-As a result, the Schedule may not be suitable for another purpose.
+We draw attention to Note 1 to the Statement, which describes the basis of accounting.
+The Statement is prepared to assist the Commission in meeting the requirements of the Public Sector Compensation Disclosure Act dated December 10, 2010.
+As a result, the Statement may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.

-Responsibilities of management and those charged with governance for the schedule
+Responsibilities of Management and Those Charged with Governance for the Statement

-Management is responsible for the preparation of this Schedule in accordance with the financial reporting provisions of the PSCD Act, and for such internal control as management determines is necessary to enable the preparation of the Schedule that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the Statement in accordance with the financial reporting provisions in section 3 of the Public Sector Compensation Disclosure Act dated December 10, 2020.
+This includes determining that the applicable financial reporting framework is an acceptable basis for the preparation of the statement in the circumstances, and for such internal control as management determines is necessary to enable the preparation of a statement that is free from material misstatement, whether due to fraud or error.